NSAIDs

 To minimize the risk of gastrointestinal complications, NSAIDs should be used at the lowest effective dose for the shortest time they are needed.
 In addition, alcohol use while taking NSAIDs should be restricted.
 Patients taking NSAIDs should be advised to eat regularly and to avoid fasting because fasting can increase toxicity.
 Nonselective NSAIDs are inexpensive and usually appropriate for short term or intermittent use.
 For patients who use NSAIDs on a regular basis, the more expensive but safer selective NSAIDs may be more appropriate.

-Patients who are at high risk of adverse gastrointestinal complications are preferably given drugs such as misoprostal (Cytotec), that help protect the gastrointestinal tract from the effects of NSAIDs.
+Patients who are at high risk of adverse gastrointestinal complications may be given drugs such as misoprostal (Cytotec), that help protect the gastrointestinal tract from the effects of NSAIDs.
 NSAIDs can also cause liver damage, which is usually detected by an increase in liver enzymes.
 Both nonselective and selective NSAIDs can cause renal insufficiency.
 Therefore, patients who take NSAIDs should be monitored carefully for renal impairment.
 Signs of renal insufficiency may include the sudden development of oliguria with sodium and water retention.
 NSAIDs can also cause some central nervous system (CNS) side effects, such as a decreased attention span or loss of short-term memory.
 Because nonselective NSAIDs interfere with normal bleeding time, they should be discontinued several days to one week before any surgical procedure.
-Selective NSAIDs do not decrease platelet aggregation.
-As a result, they can be used perioperatively and in other clinical situations in which bleeding is a concern.
+Cox-2 NSAIDs do not decrease platelet aggregation.
+As a result, Celebrex may be used perioperatively and in other clinical situations in which bleeding is a concern.

 Instant Feedback: